awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-core-tutorial.md

    </Project>
    ```

-Next, you install the new dependencies and run the ASP\.NET website locally\.
+Next, install the new dependencies and run the ASP\.NET website locally\.

 **To run the website locally**